 (k) Fencing and Screening: Tier 3 Solar Energy Systems shall be enclosed by perimeter fencing with a minimum height of at least six (6) feet to restrict unauthorized access.
 Fencing shall comply with the minimum setback requirements set forth in Section 7c vii.
 (7) above.
 Additional architectural features, earth berms, landscaping or other screening may also be required.
-All fencing and any additional architectural features, earth berms, landscaping or other screening that is required shall be in harmony with the neighborhood character and consistent with the findings and requirements of the site-specific wildlife management plan included as part of the application for a

-Permit for a Tier 3 Solar Energy System;
+All fencing and any additional architectural features, earth berms, landscaping or other screening that is required shall be in harmony with the neighborhood character and consistent with the findings and requirements of the site-specific wildlife management plan included as part of the application for a Permit for a Tier 3 Solar Energy System;

-(l) Leases: If real property for the proposed project is to be leased, then the legal consent between the parties, specifying the use(s) of the land, including all easements and other agreements, must be submitted.
+(1) Leases: If real property for the proposed project is to be leased, then a title search must be submitted.
+If easements or other agreements regarding the use of the land are identified in the title search, then the legal consent between or among the parties must be provided, specifying the use(s) of the land, including all easements and other agreements, must be submitted.
 Additionally, a document must be submitted that clearly delineates the party responsible for decommissioning including if the owner or operator of the Solar Energy System abandons it for any reason.
 Examples of such document are a Lease, Memorandum of Lease, or Letter of Agreement;